Welcome to Odigia.

 Founder | CEO

-Josh brings over 15 years of experience leading technology design and development teams for small, medium & large organizations.
+Josh brings over 18 years of experience leading technology design and development teams for small, medium & large organizations.
 A “recovering IT professional”, Josh spent over 4 years working in Boston’s higher-ed IT space, where his passion for education technology helped identify opportunities to improve it with user-centric design principles.
-When he’s not manning the helm, you can usually find him outdoors trailblazing in his Jeep, hanging from a cliff, or hiking with the office’s best friend and security dog, Kona.
+When he’s not manning the helm, you can usually find him outdoors trailblazing in his Jeep, hanging from a cliff, or hiking with his family and the office’s best friend and security dog, Kona.

 Instructional Design Director